Skip to content

 canvas-slider-response

 This plugin can be used to draw a stimulus on a HTML canvas element and collect a response within a range of values, which is made by dragging a slider.
 The canvas stimulus can be useful for displaying dynamic, parametrically-defined graphics, and for controlling the positioning of multiple graphical elements (shapes, text, images).
 The stimulus can be displayed until a response is given, or for a pre-determined amount of time.
-The trial can be ended automatically if the subject has failed to respond within a fixed length of time.
+The trial can be ended automatically if the participant has failed to respond within a fixed length of time.

 Parameters